-The Office Director will respond to a request within 60 business days.
+The Office Director will respond to a request within 60 calendar days.
 The response will explain the findings of the review and the actions NCUA will take.
 If NCUA denies the request, the response will explain the right to an appeal and how to apply for it.
 The Office Director may extend the 60 days for up to 30 more business days.
 If extended, the Office Director will send an interim response that states why more time is needed and when a response may be expected.
 The 60-day response period begins on the day the request is received by the CIO.

-A denial of a request to correct a record may be appealed to the CIO within 30 business days of the date of the denial letter.
+A denial of a request to correct a record may be appealed to the CIO within 30 calendar days of the date of the denial letter.
 Appeals must be in writing, state the basis for the appeal, and provide any supporting documentation.
 Appeals must be addressed to the Chief Information Officer, Office of the Chief Information Officer, National Credit Union Administration, 1775 Duke Street, Alexandria, VA 22314-3428.
-Appeals must be decided within 60 business days unless the CIO, for good cause, extends the period for an additional 30 business days.
-The CIO will notify the appellant whether his or her request was granted or denied and what corrective action if any, the NCUA will take.
+Appeals must be decided within 60 calendar days unless the CIO, for good cause, extends the period for an additional 30 calendar days.
+If extended, the CIO will send an interim response that states why more time is needed and when a response may be expected.
+The CIO will notify the appellant whether his or her request was granted or denied and what corrective action, if any, the NCUA will take.